Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 Here are your Aquanswers…

-Rubber lip plecos are bottom-dwelling fish that belong to the Chaetostoma genus.
+Rubber lip plecos are bottom-dwelling fish that belong to the Chaetostoma genus of freshwater inhabitants.

 Chaetostome is part of the largest family of catfish – the suckermouth armored catfishes.